 - 1. Note the complaint Alleged Breach Form submitted on 2 October 2023 as set out in the Confidential Attachment (14.2.1) - 2.
 Note the investigation report on the alleged breach as set out in the Confidential Attachment (14.2.2) - 3.
-Make a finding that either: - (a) the alleged breach has been substantiated or - (b) the alleged breach has not been substantiated - 4.
-If the alleged breach has been substantiated, determine any further actions to be required. - 5.
+Confirm the alleged breach has not been substantiated - 4.
 Request the Director Corporate and Governance to write to both parties advising them of the outcome of the investigation and Council's decision regarding the alleged complaint.